-The Veterinary Assistant certificate program provides training in veterinary health and handling of a variety of domestic and exotic species, with the focus on tasks for assisting the Veterinary Technician and Veterinarian.
+The Veterinary Assistant certificate provides training in veterinary health and handling of a variety of domestic and exotic species.
+It focuses on tasks for assisting the Veterinary Technician and Veterinarian.
 Veterinary Assistants care for animals in veterinary hospitals, animal shelters, and laboratories.
-They also help to maintain a clean and safe work environment, as well as perform various tasks under the supervision of veterinarians, veterinary technicians and scientists.
-This certificate program will teach the essential knowledge and job skills needed, including diagnostics, surgical assistance and monitoring, critical care, nutrition, and animal husbandry.
-Students will also experience hands-on learning in the classroom and during the required internship.
+They help to maintain a clean and safe work environment and perform various tasks under the supervision of veterinarians, veterinary technicians, and scientists.
+This certificate covers the essential knowledge and job skills needed, including diagnostics, nutrition, critical care, animal husbandry, surgical assistance, and monitoring.
+Students experience hands-on learning in the classroom and during the required internship.
 Veterinary Assistants do not diagnose animal illnesses, prescribe treatment, or perform surgery.
 This certificate introduces students to the field of veterinary medicine; it is not a veterinary technician program, nor is it intended to provide admission to a college of veterinary medicine.
 The Veterinary Assistant certificate is approved by the National Association of Veterinary Technicians in America (NAVTA), thereby enabling graduates to sit for the exam to earn “Approved Vet Assistant” status.
 For more information on NAVTA, visit www.navta.net.

 - Submit an application for the program

-- Meet College requirements for admission
+- Meet college requirements for admission

 Upon admission, students will receive a packet of program information with details regarding program requirements.

-Once admitted, the following will be required:
+Once admitted, the following is required:

-- Provide proof of health insurance
+- Proof of health insurance

-- Successfully complete a criminal background check and drug screening
+- Criminal background check and drug screening

-- Attend a program information session
+- Attendance at a program information session

-- Attend college orientation
+- Attendance at college orientation

-- Purchase Course materials
+- Purchase of course materials